eastoncrafter/WireGuardMeshes/readme.md

 - :soon: Developer claims the feature is coming soon
 - [:exclamation:<sup>0<sup>](https://github.com/HarvsG/WireGuardMeshes/blob/main/readme.md#legend) Significant exception to the feature (should link to explanation)

-## Disclaimers
-- [WireGuard](https://wireguard.com/) is a registered trademark of Jason A. Donenfeld.
-- I do not independently verify each of the features and generally rely on the honesty of contributors please open an issue if you find any mistakes.

-## Changes
-Please help update this table by using [issues](https://github.com/HarvsG/WireGuardMeshes/issues) or [pull requests](https://github.com/HarvsG/WireGuardMeshes/pulls).
-You may find https://www.tablesgenerator.com/markdown_tables helpful (File -> paste table data)

 ## Columns
 | Column | Description |